stcarrez/ada-keystore/docs/Keystore_Tool.md

 The password is retrieved through a pipe that
 _akt_ sets while launching the command.

+--wallet-key-file file
+Defines the path of a file which contains the wallet master key file.

+-z
+Erase and fill with zeros instead of random values.

 ## COMMANDS

 ### The create command
 ```
-akt create [--counter-range min:max] [--split count] [--gpg user]
+akt create keystore.akt [--force] [--counter-range min:max] [--split count] [--gpg user ...]
 ```

 Create a new keystore and protect it with the password.
+When the keystore file already exist, the create operation will fail unless the *--force* option is passed.

 The password to protect the wallet is passed using one of the following options:
 *--passfile* ,